 The Effects of Cultural Values on Bank Failures Around the World

-We conduct the first international study of national cultural values as bank failure determinants.
-Ours is also the broadest-based bank failure study using bank-level data, covering 92 countries over 2000-2014.
-Individualism and masculinity are positively associated with bank failure, but operate through different channels.
-Managers in individualist countries assume more portfolio risk, while governments in masculine countries allow banks to operate with less capital and liquidity, and less often bail them out.
-Findings are robust to instrumental variables, alternative econometric techniques, different failure and culture measures, additional controls, and excluding different nations.
-Policy implications differ for nations with different cultures.
+We conduct the first broad-based international study on bank-level failures covering 92 countries over 2000-2014, investigating national culture variables as failure determinants.
+We find individualism and masculinity are positively associated with bank failure, but operate through different channels.
+Managers in individualist countries assume more portfolio risk, while governments in masculine countries allow banks to operate with less liquidity and less often bail out troubled institutions.
+Findings are robust to accounting for endogeneity, different techniques and measures, and additional controls.
+Results have implications for prudential policies, including regulation, supervision, and bailout strategies that may partially mitigate some negative effects of culture.

 Keywords: Banking, Failure, Culture, Individualism, Masculinity, Risk